September 24-27, 2025

 Rachel Gottleib, DVM

-Matt Durham, DVM, DACSVMR
+Matt Durham, DVM, DACVSMR

 Please note for all labs: A brief power point of the salient anatomy and ultrasound tips will be provided the week prior to the lab and presented the Friday prior during the conference.
 It should be reviewed by attendees prior to the start of the lab in order to maximize scanning time.
 For each station a live demonstration will be performed followed by ample hands-on time for attendees to practice technique.